petros-d/docs/cloud/ci-cd.md

     ```

-### Jenkins Script
+### Jenkins

-You can use the provided [Jenkins](https://www.jenkins.io/) script in any Git-based repository that hosts a single Astronomer project created via `astrocloud dev init`.
-To do so:
+To automate code deploys to a single Deployment using [Jenkins](https://www.jenkins.io/), complete the following setup in a Git-based repository hosting an Astronomer project:

-1. At the root of your repository, add a file names `Jenkinsfile` that includes the following script:
+1. At the root of your repository, add a file named `Jenkinsfile` that includes the following script:

     ```jenkins
     pipeline {